 10. Too Cold?
 You Might Need A Block Heater

 Block heaters warm up an engine to increase the chances that the engine will start as well as warm up the vehicle faster than it would in the cold weather.

 Remote starters offer the same advantage of heating up your engine, and essentially your engine coolant, but they are not so suitable in extremely low temperatures.

 Remember, a block heater is meant to be plugged in via a power cord, so you should always remember to unplug it before driving off.
 Some modern parking lots have electrical outlets for the purpose of plugging in the block heaters.

-Some cars, such as the second generation Toyota Prius, pump hot coolant from the cooling system into a 3-litre insulated thermos-style reservoir at shutdown, where it stays warm for up to 3 days.
+Some cars, such as the second-generation Toyota Prius, pump hot coolant from the cooling system into a 3-liter insulated thermos-style reservoir at shutdown, where it stays warm for up to 3 days.

 These are an optional investment since many experts would concur on their inferiority to winter tires.